pjshvision/Mighty-Masks-2020/README.md

 #### Media ####
 The photos used in this site were obtained from Unsplash and Shutterstock.
-All Unsplash photos are full accredited to photographer in assets folder and CSS code.
+All Unsplash photos are fully accredited to photographer in assets folder and CSS code.
 Shutterstock photos did not come with any photographer names I could attribute.

 #### Acknowledgements ####